tavis-siebert/CIL-2025/README.md

 # CIL 2025 - Sentiment Analysis

-This repository contains our code for the CIL 2025 course project on sentiment analysis.
+This repository contains our code for the Computational Intelligence Lab (CIL) 2025 course project at the department of ETH Zurich on sentiment analysis.
 The goal of this project is to implement and evaluate various machine learning pipelines for sentiment classification on a given dataset.

 ## Setup
 We use `Python 3.12.3` with the following dependencies: